Jurena/Mobile-App-Dev/README.md

-This Porject is a simple ToDo List created using React JS This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project is a simple ToDo List created using React JS

 ## Available Scripts